 This is a tip most homeowners have heard before, but many do not seem to believe it.
 However, it is a proven fact that reducing the temperature on your thermostat by as little as two degrees can save a small fortune in energy charges and keep your total bill at a manageable amount.
 Using a smart thermostat allows the homeowner to program thermostat temperatures at different times of the day, keeping the heating low or off while no one is home and turning it up or back on an hour before residents return.

 Many people keep their homes heated at unnecessarily high temperatures during the winter.
 A house needs to be warm, but temperatures hardly need to be tropical.
 Most experts advise that the thermostat is set to 68 degrees during the day and 60 degrees at night.
 Try setting yours two or three degrees lower.
+Or if you have a spare furnace in your home from before you installed your thermostat, you could think of getting it repaired and utilizing it by using a good quality heating oil (from the likes of companies similar to Romeo’s Fuel).

 Insulate your home